Dorm residents compete to reduce their energy and water usage in events such as UR Unplugged and Sustain-a-bowl.

 Water saving taps and shower heads installed throughout the University.

-The University of Rochester is currently purchasing 11,600,000 renewable energy credits in the form of wind power.
+In 2012, the University of Rochester purchased 11,600,000 renewable energy credits in the form of wind power.
 The wind power provides enough kilowatt hours to supply energy to the residence halls.